ensdomains/docs/contract-api-reference/.eth-permanent-registrar/registrar.md

 function isApprovedForAll(address owner, address operator) public view returns (bool);
 ```

-Returns true if `operator` is authorised to transfer all tokens for `owner`.
+Returns true if `operator` is authorized to transfer all tokens for `owner`.

 This function is part of ERC721.